MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 You can assign an **Operator** or **Author** role to individual users to specify whether that user can create and edit guides or just use them.
 When you assign an **Operator** or **Author** role, that role automatically grants the user access to all guides in the instance.
 To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles that are already set up in your Guides solution.
 Users who are assigned one of these roles will have access only to guides that they create themselves, guides/content that is explicitly shared with them or guides shared with one of their teams.

-For information on the Author and Operator roles for D365 Guides [How access teams work with the Operator and Author user role](https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-access-teams#how-access-teams-work-with-the-operator-and-author-user-roles)
+For information on the Author and Operator roles for Dynamics 365 Guides [How access teams work with the Operator and Author user role](https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-access-teams#how-access-teams-work-with-the-operator-and-author-user-roles)

 ## Assigning Roles to groups of users